Asymmetric federalism: Czechoslovakia

+Germany

+The Basic Law, Germany's constitution, is broadly symmetric with some exceptions.
+Article 138 provides that changes "rules governing the notarial profession" in a southern German state require the consent of the state legislatures.
+Article 141 exempts Bremen from the requirement that German schools provide religious education.

 India

 The Government of India (referred to as the Union Government or Central Government) was established by the Constitution of India, and is the governing authority of a federal union of 28 states and 8 union territories.

 The governance of India is based on a tiered federal system, wherein the Constitution of India assigns the subjects on which each tier of government exercises powers.

-An intrinsic characteristic of Indian federalism is that it is designed to be asymmetric where necessary.
 Until 2019, Article 370 made special provisions for the state of Jammu and Kashmir as per its Instrument of Accession.
 Article 371-371J make special provisions for the states of Andhra Pradesh, Arunachal Pradesh, Assam, Gujarat, Goa, Karnataka, Mizoram, Manipur, Maharashtra, Nagaland, Sikkim, and Telangana.

 Indonesia

-In Indonesia, although the form of state is unitary, four regions were given the special status of autonomy (keistimewaan) as provinces: Aceh, Jakarta, Yogyakarta and 5 provinces in West Papua.
-These regions were given special statuses based on the constitutional laws of special autonomy (Undang-Undang Keistimewaan Daerah) with each having their own degree of autonomy:
+According to the First Article of the Constitution of Indonesia, the country is a "unitary state in the form of a republic".
+However, out of the 38 provinces of Indonesia, nine currently hold the designation of "special region" (daerah khusus).
+These provinces are Aceh, Jakarta, Yogyakarta, West Papua, Southwest Papua, Papua, South Papua, Highland Papua, and Central Papua.
+Six provinces gained special autonomy status due to ongoing or former conflict (the six Papuan provinces and Aceh), one due to historical reasons (Yogyakarta), and one due to capital city status (Jakarta).

-Aceh exercises Sharia law with the Aceh traditional system of government instead of using the unitary system the other provinces have.
-Aceh was also granted the rights over the participation of regional parties in their province, unlike other provinces.
+The current form of special autonomy (de facto federalism) in Aceh was agreed as a condition of peace in the Helsinki Agreement of 2005, which ended the 30-year insurgency in Aceh.
+As part of the special autonomy status, Aceh was granted the constitutional right of appointing a Wali Nanggroe (lit.
+Head of State), which functions as a ceremonial guarantor of peace and Acehnese traditions.
+Furthermore, Aceh exercises Sharia law with the Aceh traditional system of government instead of using the unitary system the other provinces have.
+Aceh was also granted the rights over the participation of local Aceh parties in their provincial elections, unlike other provinces.

 Jakarta is the capital city and, unlike other cities in Indonesia which were granted a second-tier of country subdivision or the same degree as a regency, exercises the autonomous power of a first-tier level of country subdivision.
+Unlike in other areas of Indonesia, wali kota (mayors) and bupati (regent) in Jakarta are appointed by the Governor of Jakarta instead of being directly elected.